How to Architect a Modular Computer Vision Pipeline for Production Reliability

 Each pipeline component generates monitoring signals: image quality metrics from acquisition, statistical distribution metrics from preprocessing, latency and prediction distribution metrics from inference, and decision distribution metrics from post-processing.
 These signals feed into a monitoring system that compares current values against reference baselines established during deployment validation.

 Drift detection at the preprocessing stage catches environmental changes (lighting degradation, camera repositioning) before they affect model performance.
-Prediction distribution monitoring at the inference stage catches model drift or data distribution shift — if the model suddenly starts classifying 8% of units as defective when the historical rate is 2%, the monitoring system flags the anomaly regardless of whether the model is “correct” on individual predictions.
+Prediction distribution monitoring at the inference stage catches model drift or data distribution shift — as an illustrative example from our CV engagements (an observed pattern, not a benchmarked rate): if the model suddenly starts classifying 8% of units as defective when the historical rate is 2%, the monitoring system flags the anomaly regardless of whether the model is “correct” on individual predictions.

 This monitoring infrastructure is what separates a production computer vision system from a deployed prototype.
 A deployed prototype works until something changes.
 A production system with component-level monitoring works, detects when conditions change, and provides the diagnostic information needed to restore performance without guessing.